2020/21 at University College Birmingham

 Do I need to get tested to come onto campus?

 You are strongly advised to undergo Covid testing when you return to campus, and twice a week thereafter.
+HE students who are returning to campus from 17 May have been asked to test before they travel.
+Once you return to campus, you should take three tests (3-4 days apart) at our testing facility in Camden House and then twice a week after that.
+Twice weekly tests at Camden House will be part of your timetable on the portal from 17 May onwards, or you can book an ad-hoc test online here.
 For full information about advice on testing and details of our test facilities at University College Birmingham, please see the following pages:

 Covid-19 testing on campus: Higher education (undergraduate and postgraduate students)